A Tale of Two Teams With the Same Name

-The merger also signaled and end to use of the "Russian Penguin" logo, which far outlived it's intended use as the logo for the joint effort between the Pittsburgh Penguins and the Central Sports Club of the Army, an arrangement which came to an end seven years prior!
+The merger also signaled and end of the "Russian Penguins" logo, which far outlived it's intended purpose as the logo for the joint effort between the Pittsburgh Penguins and the Central Sports Club of the Army, an arrangement which came to an end seven years prior.

 The reunited CSKA Moscow rose as high as third in 2007-08, the final Superleague season, and has won two division titles in the Tarasov Division of the Kontinental Hockey League, in 2008-09 and 2012-13, but still has yet to win another championship since the fall of the Soviet Union.

 Today's featured jersey is a 1996-97 HC CSKA Moscow Sergei Samsonov jersey.
 Tikhonov's Red Army club continued to use the Russian Penguins logo, only now with the Cyrillic characters "XK" added to the chest of the penguin to differentiate it from CSKA Moscow, while the original club used the classic UCKA crest below the red star.